 4. Assign an onboarding buddy and introduce them before the first day.

 Choose someone on your team who is well-connected to assign as an onboarding buddy for your new employee.
 Introduce them via email before your new hire’s first day.
 You can also find out what they have in common and include this in your introduction email.
 This peer connection is important because it gives your new hire a chance to ask questions they may not feel comfortable asking the hiring manager or HR contact.

 Ask the buddy to invite the new hire to connect on the first day.
 You can opt to give a “buddy bonus,” such as a small gift card or an afternoon off for their investment into the employee onboarding experience.

 5. Announce their arrival with a personal touch

 Introductions may be the first item on your onboarding checklist, but when you send out an email to the department to announce your new hire’s arrival before their first day, you should make it more interesting than the standard welcome email.
-Get your new hire involved in the process—ask them to fill out a fun questionnaire, such as “what’s next on your travel bucket list?” or “what’s your favorite recipe?” and ask for some photos that you can share.
+Get your new hire involved by asking them to fill out a fun questionnaire with prompts such as “What’s next on your travel bucket list?” or “What’s your favorite recipe?” and ask for some photos that you can share.

-Changing jobs is a big life decision for anyone, and by making an effort to keep your new hire engaged, you’ll show that you recognize the importance of their decision to join you.
+Changing jobs is a big life decision for anyone, and by trying to keep your new hire engaged, you’ll show that you recognize the importance of their decision to join you.

-Start the onboarding process early to keep up their excitement and ease their nerves.
-Once you find a process that works for you, create an onboarding checklist so that you can replicate this employee onboarding experience consistently for all new team members.
-By following these strategies, your HR team will save time on administrative tasks and become more efficient.
-These gestures may feel minor, but they can make the person feel like they made the right decision, and it sets both of you up for success.
+By starting the onboarding process early for your new hires, you can keep up their excitement and ease their nerves.
+Once you find a process that works for you, create an onboarding checklist so that you can replicate this employee onboarding experience consistently for all new team members, saving time on administrative tasks and becoming more efficient.
+These gestures may feel minor, but they can reassure the new hire that they made the right decision and set both of you up for success.